R&D Tax Credits (UK): What They Are, Who Qualifies & How to Claim

 The R&D Tax Credits scheme lets you claim back up to 27p per £1 you invest in research and development.

-• Your company’s corporate tax rate
+• Your corporation tax rate

 Below are the relief rates for the four different schemes, separated by the accounting periods and expenditure timings they apply to.